trailofbits/maat/CONTRIBUTING.md

 ## General guidelines

-Here are the main steps to follow to contribute to Maat:
+First of all, thank you for being interested in contributing to Maat!
+Here are the general steps to follow:

 - clone Maat's repository on your development machine
 - follow instructions in [HACKING.md](./HACKING.md) to build and test Maat in developer mode